SparkPost/php-sparkpost/README.md

     * `payload.cc`
         * Required: No
         * Type: `Array`
-        * Recipients to recieve a carbon copy of the transmission
+        * Recipients to receive a carbon copy of the transmission
     * `payload.bcc`
         * Required: No
         * Type: `Array`
-        * Recipients to descreetly recieve a carbon copy of the transmission
+        * Recipients to discreetly receive a carbon copy of the transmission

 ## Examples